uvd540/asteroids-odin/README.md

 You can't use:
 - `core:os`
 - Procedures in `core:fmt` that print to console.
-There's a pre-setup loger instead `core:log`, I suggest you use that.
-Also, you can still use `fmt.tprint` to format strings.
+There's a pre-setup loger instead `core:log`, I suggest you use that, for example `log.info("message")` and `log.infof("formatted message: %v", some_string)`.
+Note: You can still use `fmt.tprint` to format strings.

-## Acknowledgements
-This repository helped me with the initial emscripten and logger setup: https://github.com/Aronicu/Raylib-WASM

 ## Debugging
 I recommend debugging native build when you can.
 But if you get web-only bugs then you can add `-g` to  the the `emcc` line in the build script to generate debug information.
 This will give you callstacks with useful information.
 It works in Chrome, but I didn't get it to work in Firefox.